 - Education: What would you like to explore?
 How would you like to be mentored?
 Are there any skills you want to cultivate?

 - Artistic growth: How can you cultivate your artistic talents?
 Support other artists?
 Or enjoy meaningful art?

 For most basketball fans, aiming to make an NBA roster would be an unrealistic goal (although for some people, this is possible).
 However, a realistic goal might be to attend a game of their favorite team.
-Goals should be grounded in people’s values, skills, and talents, but they should also push people out of their comfort zone.
+The mental health professionals at Thriveworks in Littleton, CO know that goals should be grounded in people’s values, skills, and talents, but they should also push people out of their comfort zone.

 While the details of an individual goal will vary, often the form of a realistic goal is the same.
 Realistic goals are usually…

 - Written: Documenting a goal means people can revisit it and focus their attention upon it.
-The methodology does not matter: write them with pen and paper, make a Word Doc, make a note on a phone, get a tattoo.
+The methodology does not matter.
+Write them with pen and paper, make a Word Doc, make a note on a phone, or even get a tattoo.